azartheen/bar9.github.io/_posts/2017-11-30-A website in an hour.md

 ---
 layout: post
-title: A website within an hour
+title: A website within an hour?
 author: Roland Brand
 ---

-After a really long summer full of work I have to seize the moment and work on something which has been on my to do list for quite some time now: Creating my personal home page.
+After a summer full of work, I needed to seize the moment and work on something on my to do list:
+Creating my personal home page.

 With only about an hour at hand, how to achieve this?